Mastering Raspberry Pi Bluetooth: A Comprehensive Guide to Setup, Use Cases, and Troubleshooting

 (source: http://www.ithingsboard.com/docs/samples/ble/raspberry-esp32-xiaomi-sensor-htu21d/)

-Bluetooth Speakers and Headphones: Stream audio from the Raspberry Pi to Bluetooth speakers for a wireless audio solution for personal listening.
+Bluetooth Speakers and Headphones: Raspberry Pi Bluetooth audio allows you to stream sound from your Raspberry Pi to Bluetooth speakers or headphones, creating a simple and wireless personal listening setup.

 Smartphone Control: Use a smartphone as a remote control for the Raspberry Pi, useful in home automation systems.